Find out what some of travel and entry requirements are at top destinations, and whether not they're open travel!

 Either a negative result of a PCR test taken within 72 hours before arrival or a document that proves completion of two doses of any vaccine must be presented upon arrival.
 Unvaccinated foreign arrivals from the UAE, KSA, Bahrain and select other countries must provide a pre-travel test result and undergo a second test on day 3 at their own expense.

 Bahraini nationals & residents, travellers from GCC countries who do not need a visa, those with valid eVisas or eligible for visa on arrival, and categories with special exemptions can enter the kingdom.
 Transit passengers and travellers holding a letter of prior permission can also enter.

 No quarantine required for those who test negative for COVID-19 upon arrival.
 All passengers must sign a declaration that they will follow self-isolating regulations until their test result is confirmed to be negative.

 Shopping malls & beaches have opened with safety requirements.
 Restaurants have also re-opened, but while outdoor dining is permitted, dine-in services haven't been allowed yet.

-No prior testing required, but all arriving passengers will be tested for COVID-19 at the airport, which will cost around BHD 30.
+All arriving passengers will be tested for COVID-19 at the airport and on day 5 of their stay.
 Those staying for over 10 days need to take another test on the 10th day as well.
 The total cost of the all tests combined is BHD 36.